Joe Gilmore: Career

-During World War II Winston Churchill frequented the American Bar regularly.
-He had his own entrance and kept his own large bottle of Black & White whisky behind the bar.
-When Gilmore created a cocktail in his honour, Churchill gave him one of his famous cigars.

-Gilmore became more than a barman during his tenure, he was also a goodwill ambassador for The Savoy, which lead him on numerous trips throughout Europe, the United States and Canada, and regularly appeared on radio and TV chat shows.

-In 1969, he created one of his most famous cocktails, the ‘Moonwalk’ to commemorate the Apollo 11 moon landing.
+In 1969, he created one of his most famous cocktails, the "Moonwalk", to commemorate the Apollo 11 Moon landing.
 The cocktail is a combination of grapefruit juice, orange liqueur and rose water, topped with champagne.
-This was the first drink astronauts Neil Armstrong and Buzz Aldrin had upon returning to earth.
+This was the first drink astronauts Neil Armstrong and Buzz Aldrin had upon returning to Earth.

-In 1975 he created the 'Link-Up' to celebrate the Apollo–Soyuz Test Project, the first crewed international space mission carried out jointly by the United States and the Soviet Union.
-The cocktail is a shaken combination of Southern Comfort, Russian vodka, and a teaspoon of lime juice.
-When the astronauts were told the cocktail was being flown out from London to be enjoyed upon their return, they said, "Tell Joe we want it up here".

-When the breathalyser was introduced in Britain, Gilmore was interviewed on NBC in New York.
-He was asked if the new technology had affected business, in which he responded “Not here, all our customers are chauffeur-driven”.

 Frank Sinatra was a frequent guest to the American Bar whenever he was in London and insisted only Gilmore was to serve him.
-It is widely believed the line from Sinatra’s classic ‘One For My Baby’ “set’em up Joe” is in reference to Gilmore.
+It is widely believed the line from Sinatra’s One For My Baby "set’em up Joe" is in reference to Gilmore.

 Gilmore retired from the Savoy in 1976.